ChackMociute/Computational-Intelligence/README.md

-# Computational-Intelligence
+# Computational Intelligence
-Repo for Computational Intelligence course
+Repository used for the Computational Intelligence course